Jane Birkin’s Original Hermès Birkin Just Sold For Over $10M At Auction

 Indeed, Birkins are more coveted than ever, thanks to their superb craftsmanship, pop culture relevance and strict exclusivity.
 It’s even been highlighted by preloved luxury experts that the price of a secondhand Birkin now doubles its brand new counterpart, thanks to this demand.

-But only one person can get their hands on the original.
-‘It is incredible to think that a bag initially designed by Hermès as a practical accessory for Jane Birkin, has become the most desirable bag in history and will most likely continue to be so for many years to come,’ muses Halimi.
+But only one person was able to get their hands on the original.
+‘It is incredible to think that a bag initially designed by Hermès as a practical accessory for Jane Birkin, has become the most desirable bag in history and will most likely continue to be so for many years to come,’ mused Halimi.
 ‘The prototype that started it all carries a soul and legacy that no other handbag can claim.’

 Auction Details

-Jane Birkin’s original Birkin bag will be sold as part of Sotheby’s first Fashion Icons sale.
-Estimates can be given on request, with bidding opening online from Thursday 26 June and closing on Thursday 10 July 2025.
+Jane Birkin’s original Birkin bag was sold as part of Sotheby’s first Fashion Icons sale.
+Bidding opened online from Thursday 26 June and closed on Thursday 10 July 2025.

-The online-only sale will also present a curated selection of items that explore fashion trends from the 1950s up to the 2010s, featuring creations by globally recognised designers like Alexander McQueen, Christian Dior, John Galliano, Thierry Mugler and Azzedine Alaïa.
+The online-only sale also presented a curated selection of items that explored fashion trends from the 1950s up to the 2010s, featuring creations by globally recognised designers like Alexander McQueen, Christian Dior, John Galliano, Thierry Mugler and Azzedine Alaïa.

 Diana, Princess of Wales